WHAT FREEMASONRY IS/IS NOT

 Freemasonry accepts your right to belong to any church or religious organization of your choice and does not infringe on that right.
 Neither does Masonry try to be a substitute for your church.
 Masonry wants to unite men for the purpose of brotherhood; not as an organized religion.

-That is not Masonry at all!
-Masonry may have "secrets," but it is not a secret society.
-Masonic secrets are few in number, and deal with the general method of initiation, the ways we recognize each other, and very little else.
+Masonry may have "secrets," but Masonic secrets are few in number, and deal with the general method of initiation, the ways we recognize each other, and very little else.
 These parts of the ritual, which are called the esoteric side of Masonry, have been handed down by word of mouth for centuries.

 Masonry's purposes, ideals, and principles may be learned by anyone who inquires.
 There are numerous books on these subjects which are available to the public.
 Masonry often has public notices in the newspapers, and our members are usually numbered among the more prominent citizens in the community.